benbarber/jekyll-instagram/README.md

-# Jekyll Instagram Plugin
+# Jekyll-Instagram Plugin

-Jekyllgram is a Jekyll plugin for displaying a feed of your recent Instagram photos.
+Jekyl-Instagram is a Jekyll plugin for displaying a feed of your recent Instagram photos.

+**Live demo available at: https://benbarber.github.io/jekyll-instagram/**

 ### Installation and Setup